 - 1. Create the vTM in AWS.
-"Launching and Configuring the Primary Services Director on AWS" on page 28. - 2.
+Refer to the Virtual Traffic Manager (VTM) documentation. - 2.
 Run the Configuration Wizard for the vTM, but do not specify Services Director details for the vTM. - 3.
 Associate an Elastic IP address to the vTM's Private IP address.
-"Creating Elastic IP Addresses for the Services Director Instance" on page 69. - 4.
+"Creating Elastic IP Addresses for the Services Director Instance" on page 68. - 4.
 Configure Security Groups on the Services Director, using the Elastic IP for the vTM (refer to the sections that follow). - 5.
-Log into the vTM and self-register the vTM with the Services Director, see "Requesting Self Registration on a Configured vTM" on page 177.
+Log into the vTM and self-register the vTM with the Services Director, see "Requesting Self Registration on a Configured vTM" on page 173.